Getting started

 or --email=alice@example.com

-, allowing a =
+, with or without a =